Heterogeneous Returns and Wealth Tax Neutrality: A Fokker-Planck Framework: Discussion

-A further refinement is needed within Category~I itself.
-Not all persistent individual-level return heterogeneity reflects productive ability---some reflects compensation for undiversifiable risk.
+\begin{definition}[Skill--risk decomposition and the $\varphi$ parameter] A further refinement is needed within \Cref{rem:cat_I_skill}: not all persistent individual-level return heterogeneity reflects productive ability---some reflects compensation for undiversifiable risk.
 The fund performance literature makes this distinction precise: after controlling for systematic risk factors, the residual alpha is small in listed equities (\Cref{sec:intro}) but significant and persistent for top-quartile venture capital.
 The skill component therefore admits a prior decomposition:

 where $z_i^{\alpha}$ is genuine alpha (productive ability net of risk compensation) and $z_i^{\mathrm{risk}}$ is the return premium for bearing undiversifiable risk---illiquidity, concentration, vintage exposure.
 Define $\varphi \in [0,1]$ as the fraction of observed skill-component heterogeneity attributable to risk compensation.
 At $\varphi = 0$, all persistence reflects productive ability and the \citet{GuvenEtAl2023} efficiency argument applies in full.
 At $\varphi = 1$, all persistence reflects risk bearing: the use-it-or-lose-it mechanism reallocates capital toward investors who are simply more exposed to compensated risk, with no efficiency gain.
-The welfare case for wealth taxation over income taxation scales with $(1 - \varphi)$, making the empirical decomposition of return persistence into alpha and risk-factor components a first-order question for tax design.
+The welfare case for wealth taxation over income taxation scales with $(1 - \varphi)$, making the empirical decomposition of return persistence into alpha and risk-factor components a first-order question for tax design. \end{definition}

 The five-component framework---$z^{\alpha}$, $z^{\mathrm{risk}}$, $z^{\mathrm{structure}}$, and $z^{\mathrm{platform}}$ (with the structural component further split into rents and competitive frictions)---is developed in the companion literature review.
 For the formal results of \Cref{sec:hetero,sec:neutrality,sec:flow_stock}, the coarser three-way decomposition~\eqref{eq:z_decomp} suffices; the $\varphi$ parameterisation enters through the welfare interpretation in \Cref{sec:policy} below.